-***Due to the flooding that occurred in October 2021, The Forest Therapy Trail is temporarily closed.
-We hope to reopen the trail to the public in February 2022***
+***Due to the flooding that occurred in October 2021, The Forest Therapy Trail is closed at this time.
+We hope to reopen the trail in the coming months***

 Hundred Acre Farm, just outside of beautiful Madison, Georgia, is proud to offer the first certified Forest Therapy Trail in the United States.
 Forest Therapy is a research-based framework for supporting healing and wellness through immersion in forests and other natural environments.
 In Japan, it is called “shinrin yoku,” which translates to “forest bathing.”
 Studies have demonstrated a wide array of health benefits, especially in the cardiovascular and immune systems, and for stabilizing and improving mood and cognition.
 The walks progress slowly, stopping often, even sitting for periods of time, so it is a very low-intensity activity.